lynnandtonic/lynnandtonicblog/posts/2024/meet-tater.md

 ![a small black and white dog with pointed ears and bright blue eyes lounges on an outdoor couch](/img/meet-tater1.jpg)

 Way back in April we decided it was time to get [Gravy](/2024/04/20/one-year-with-gravy/) a bud to hang with.
-We visited the country shelter, scooped up this little lady, and named her Tater.
+We visited the county shelter, scooped up this little lady, and named her Tater.

 She was about a year old and found wandering the streets of west Phoenix.
 It really felt like she had a previous owner as she took to her name immediately, coming to us when called from the very start.
 She knew how to sit and how to fetch a ball.